sc3/sc3/README.md

 * We will build web applications that investigate our city.
 * We will build open APIs when our software uses and processes data.
 * We will be governed by consensus by a group of 3 - 10 project maintainers.
+* We will do our best to get people stable, well-paid jobs.
 * We will have a blast.

 # Governance